truemail-rb/truemail/README.md

   # return true.
 Other validations will not processed even if it was defined in validation_type_for
   config.whitelisted_domains = ['somedomain1.com', 'somedomain2.com']

   # Optional parameter.
+With this option Truemail will validate email which contains whitelisted
+  # domain only, i.e. if domain whitelisted, validation will passed to Regex, MX or SMTP validators.
-Validation of email which contains whitelisted domain always will
+  # Validation of email which not contains whitelisted domain always will return false.
+  config.whitelist_validation = true

+  # Optional parameter.
+Validation of email which contains blacklisted domain always will
   # return false.
 Other validations will not processed even if it was defined in validation_type_for
   config.blacklisted_domains = ['somedomain1.com', 'somedomain2.com']